NEW YORK CITY

 Tell us a mantra you live by?

 "Create more than you consume.”

 "My mom says I made an impressive illustration when I was 18 months old.
 From then on, art has been my constant — a way of communicating, expressing, processing.
 I think I’ve spent more time with a crayon or paintbrush in my hand than without."

 "I recently began a virtual paint and sip series on YouTube to help people, at any artistic level, practice art while social distancing.
 The series is intended to spread positivity through cotton candy clouds, butterflies, rainbow tie-dye, anything that can fill these days of uncertainty with some brightness."

 "Kusama.
 O’Keeffe.
 Minter.
 Strong female artists who have created space for me to do what I love."

 "Getting so lost in a project that I lose track of time. "

 What's the most fulfilling thing about being a creative?

 "Bringing other people’s ideas to life.
 I put my heart into everything I make, and when someone receives the finished piece, I think they can feel that.
 Art has the power to heal and it’s so rewarding to play a part in that process for other people."

-As a creative, what is the hardest thing you've had to deal with/ are still dealing with?
+As a creative, what is the hardest thing you've had to deal with?